 “So much of my writing is in response to what I’m doing—the context I find myself in, the community I find myself in, the personhood I find myself in,” said FreeQuency.
 “But Covid-19 has challenged all of this.”
 Not only are their methods for creating shifting during this time due to quarantining and social distancing, but the reciprocal relationship between performers and audience members that occurs in real time is also transforming with a move online.
 In response, FreeQuency is writing as a more personal practice of processing experiences, feelings, and thoughts that this year continues to bring to the cusp, from political tensions, to fighting systemic racism, and mental and spiritual health during a pandemic.

 “A story is a roadmap for understanding,” explains FreeQuency.
 “Writing is a powerful art, personal tool, and bridge between the sciences and arts—stories help us understand every aspect of the world around us.”
 Today, FreeQuency urges audience members to listen to the stories being told around themselves, and encourages everyone to consider what they want to say with their voice and time, continuously and consciously returning to the question: what is the story for me to tell?

-Becoming//Black, FreeQuency’s first collection of poetry and their newsletter, is available here.
-They continue to run a weekly poetry series at Paza Sauti (which means “raise your voice”), an artist and activist collective in Nairobi, and are currently working to raise $25,000 for the Trans & Queer Solidarity Fund Kenya, as well as supporting a fundraising initiative to politicize and reconsider alumni donations through the Tulane Alumni Community Contribution Fund.
+Becoming//Black, FreeQuency’s first collection of poetry and their newsletter, is available on their website.
+They continue to run a weekly poetry series at Paza Sauti (which means “raise your voice”), an artist and activist collective in Nairobi, and are currently working to raise $25,000 for the Trans & Queer Solidarity Fund Kenya.